What Our Clients Are Saying*

-Most employees at construction sites are barred from filing lawsuits and instead need to use workers’ comp.
-However, personal injury lawsuits can be filed against anyone other than the employer who may share blame for the accident.
-Independent contractors can also typically sue their clients for injuries.
+Most employees at construction sites are barred from filing lawsuits unless there are certain violations, and they instead need to use workers’ comp.
+However, personal injury lawsuits can be filed against anyone other than the employer who may share blame for the accident, and even against the employer in some cases.
 When filing a lawsuit, an attorney can help you determine who is liable and what kind of evidence you need to support your claims.

 After a construction accident, you may be suffering immense physical pain while contending with mounting debt.
 Our Westchester, New York construction accident lawyers can help you determine whom you can sue so you can get the compensation you need.
 Get in touch with our team at The Martello Law Firm to discuss your case in a free legal consultation.
 Call us at (646) 396-0236 for help.

 Can I Sue My Employer After a Construction Accident in Westchester?

 While the laws of New York provide workers’ compensation for injured employees, these benefits come at a price.
 According to W.K.C.
 Law § 11, workers’ compensation is generally the sole remedy an injured worker has against their employer.
 Lawsuits against employers are barred.
 Our Westchester, New York construction accident attorneys can help you explore all your legal options.